 They assume that it is the persons choice and they treat them like they have messed up their own lives.
 Whether or not the person picked up drugs, alcohol, gambling there still would have been dysfunction due to the trauma.

 Families are also ashamed of the persons problem so they sometimes delay in getting the person help because they are scared about what other people might think; in this case, they are effectively putting other people’s opinions ahead of the life-threatening situation of the family member.

 Lastly, parents often think that it is their fault – “what mistakes did I make that made my child this way” – parenting does play a role in childhood trauma, but it is not the only factor.
 Others to look out for are bullying, sexual abuse, growing up with overt hardships, family members with substance use problems etc. It does not help to blame people – what matters is understanding the source of the pain and figuring out how to fix it.

 How can families/ friends help effectively?
 Does ‘tough love’ work?

 Be supportive, loving, caring and ready to help with the healing process and the lifestyle change.
 Be open and honest in communications and try to reserve judgement as much as possible.
 Also, most importantly, keep an open mind to learning new things about addiction / substance use disorders and leave all your previously gained knowledge at the door!

 Thanks for visiting Recovery Direct.
-Cape Town’s leading treatment centre for alcohol and drug and behaviour disorder assistance such as common eating disorders, gambling and sex addiction.
+Johannesburg’s leading treatment centre for alcohol and drug and behaviour disorder assistance such as common eating disorders, gambling and sex addiction.
 The underlying operators of dependency and harmful routines are usually originated in distress and trauma sustained often physically or psychologically.